 Often when we hear people talk about cauliflower, we hear the word “bland” tossed around.
 Bland – really?
-It can be plenty of things but bland sure doesn’t have to be one of them.
-Cauliflower can be crunchy or smooth, cooked up in a savory sauce or roasted to bring out just a hint of sweetness.
-And if you choose cauliflower in its amazing deep shades of gold or purple, you’ve got the prettiest dinner in town.
-Check out these beautiful colored cauliflower from Frieda’s Produce:
+Have you ever seen this colorful cauliflower from Frieda’s Produce ?
+Choose cauliflower in its amazing deep shades of gold or purple and you’ve got the prettiest dinner in town.

 After we saw this colorful pair, we decided to put them on a pan and roast them (broken into pieces, drizzled with olive oil, at 350 degrees for 45 minutes or until tender) as “Lakers Cauliflower.”